 They Were Already Living This Way

-One thing that gets missed in most Depression-era memories is that, for a lot of families, 1929 didn’t change that much.
+One thing that gets missed in most Depression-era memories is that, for a lot of families, 1929 didn’t change that much for them.
 The crash that devastated city-dwelling professionals and bank investors was just another bad year for people who’d never had much to begin with.

 Earl Nelson heard it straight from a great-uncle who farmed through the whole thing.
 “All those pictures of long lines of starving people were in the cities,” he wrote.
 “Most of my people lived in the country.
 They had always been putting up canned goods for a long time when the Depression hit, so it was nothing new to them.
 They were already prepared for hard times.”